aurerere/portfolio/README.md

 > ℹ️ elements of type `app` correspond to JavaScript code that will be called with `eval()`
 ### Commands
 - `src/cli/commands` contains one file for each CLI command.
-These command files should export a function that is linked to the command name in a commands constant in the file `src/utils/CLICompute/index.ts`.
 - The function is imported and linked to the command name in the `commands` const (`src/cli/index.ts`)
 - It needs to return `"ok"` if there is no response, a `String` if the response is plain text and an object with the type `CommandResult` if the response should be displayed using a special component
     ```ts
     type CommandResult = {
         component: string,
         content: any, // each component can have a different way to display content, so the type is not always the same
-        more?: any // (optional) additional information that may be needed if the function is used in a context other than a CLI command.
+        more?: any // (optional) - additional information that may be needed if the function is used in a context other than a CLI command.
     }
     ```
   As an example, this is how to call the error component